-At BenchSci, our big, hairy, audacious goal (BHAG) vision is to bring novel medicine to patients 50% faster by 2025.
-We've been fortunate to experience a lot of growth over the past few years, doubling in size from 100 to 200 team members in 2021 and with plans to continue expanding rapidly to 400 by the end of 2022.
+At BenchSci, our mission is to exponentially increase the speed and quality of life-saving research.
+We've been fortunate to experience a lot of growth over the past few years, doubling in size from 100 to 200 team members in 2021 and 200 to over 400 in 2022.

-We believe that our unique culture has been and will continue to be instrumental to our success, and we also know that as we scale, maintaining is ever more challenging.
-Last year, we codified our culture in the following presentation for current and prospective employees, and we’ve found that for many new hires, this deck can provide a helpful glimpse into the way we do things at BenchSci.
+We believe that our unique culture has been and will continue to be instrumental to our success, and we also know that as we scale, maintaining it is even more challenging.
+In 2021, we codified our culture in the following presentation for current and prospective employees, and we’ve found that for many new hires, this deck can provide a helpful glimpse into the way we do things at BenchSci.

 We also recognize that culture is a constant work in progress, which is why we refresh this deck each year.
 At BenchSci, we uphold transparency as one of our core values, and so we want to ensure that this document is as reflective of our ever-evolving culture as we grow.

 Why did we create this culture deck?